• Skip to main content

 Notes

-• I store this bread in the refrigerator up to a week to make it last longer.
+• I store this bread in the refrigerator for up to a week to make it last longer.
 On the counter I keep it 2-3 days.

 Want more great recipes?